Joseph Pulitzer: Break from the Republican Party and Schurz

 On August 31, 1870, Schurz (now a U.S. Senator), Pulitzer, and other reformist anti-Grant Republicans bolted from the state convention at the Capitol and nominated a competing Liberal Republican ticket for Missouri, led by the former Senator Benjamin Gratz Brown.
-Brown was successful in the November election over the mainline Republican ticket, presenting a serious threat to President Grant's re-election chances.
+Brown was successful in the November election over the mainline Republican ticket, presenting a serious threat to President Grant's reelection chances.
 On January 19, 1872, Brown appointed Pulitzer to the St. Louis Board of Police Commissioners.

 In May 1872, Pulitzer was a delegate to the Cincinnati convention of the Liberal Republican Party, which nominated New York Tribune editor Horace Greeley for the presidency with Gratz Brown as his running mate.
 Pulitzer and Schurz were expected to boost Governor Brown for the presidential nomination, but Schurz preferred the more idealistic Charles Francis Adams Sr. A loyal Brown man alerted the Governor of this betrayal, and Governor Brown and his cousin Francis Preston Blair sped to Cincinnati to rally their supporters to Greeley.

 While in Cincinnati, he met fellow reformist newspapermen Samuel Bowles, Murat Halstead, Horace White, and Alexander McClure.
 He also met Greeley's assistant and campaign manager Whitelaw Reid, who would become Pulitzer's journalistic adversary.
 However, Greeley's campaign was ultimately a disaster, and the new party collapsed, leaving Schurz and Pulitzer politically homeless.

 In 1874, Pulitzer promoted a reform movement christened the People's Party, which united the Grange with dissident Republicans.
 However, Pulitzer was disappointed with the party's tepid stances on the issues and mediocre ticket, led by gentleman farmer William Gentry.
 He returned to St. Louis and endorsed the Democratic ticket.
-Pulitzer's own views were in line with Democratic orthodoxy on low tariffs, personal limited, and limited federal powers; his prior opposition to the Democrats was out of disgust for slavery and the Confederate rebellion.
+Pulitzer's own views were in line with Democratic orthodoxy on low tariffs, and limited federal powers; his prior opposition to the Democrats was out of disgust for slavery and the Confederate rebellion.
 Pulitzer campaigned for the Democratic ticket throughout the state and published a damaging rumor (leaked by future Senator George Vest) that Gentry had sold a slave.

 He also served as a delegate to the 1874 Missouri Constitutional Convention representing St. Louis, arguing successfully for true home rule for the city.

-In 1876, Pulitzer, by now completely disillusioned with the corruption of the Republicans and their nomination of Rutherford B. Hayes, gave nearly 70 speeches in favor of Democratic candidate Samuel J. Tilden throughout the country; Schurz, who saw Hayes as a reformer with integrity, returned to the Republican fold.
+In 1876, Pulitzer, by now completely disillusioned with the corruption of the Republicans and their nomination of Rutherford B. Hayes, gave nearly seventy speeches in favor of Democratic candidate Samuel J. Tilden throughout the country.
+Schurz, who saw Hayes as a reformer with integrity, returned to the Republican fold.
 In his speeches, Pulitzer denounced Schurz and urged reconciliation between North and South.
-While on his speaking tour, Pulitzer also wrote dispatches to the New York Sun on behalf of the Tilden campaign.
-After Tilden's narrow defeat under dubious circumstances, Pulitzer became disillusioned with his candidate's indecision and timid response; he would oppose Tilden's 1880 run for the Democratic nomination.
-For now, he returned to St. Louis to practice law and search for future opportunities in news.
+While on his speaking tour, Pulitzer also wrote dispatches to the New York Sun on behalf of the Samuel Tilden 1876 presidential campaign.
+After Tilden's narrow defeat under dubious circumstances, Pulitzer became disillusioned with his candidate's indecision and timid response, and would oppose Tilden's 1880 run for the Democratic nomination.
+Pulitzer returned to St. Louis to practice law and search for future opportunities in news.